Robust entanglement buffers based on SWAP interactions

 As a figure of merit for arbitrary $\alpha$, let $q_n(E)$ be the probability to find the buffer in a state of at least $E$ ebits of entanglement, out of all possible caching trajectories consuming $n$ source units at a given $p<1$.
 We estimate this by the relative frequency taken from $M=5000$ random samples of $n$-step trajectories (we choose $n=10$ to let $(1-p)^{2n}\leq 10^{-6}$).

 Our results for $q_{10}(E)$ are shown in Fig.~\ref{fig:probability}(a) and (b) for a 1-pair and a 2-pair buffer, respectively.
 We compare the partial SWAP (solid lines) and the iSWAP case (dash lines) as a function of the swap angle $\alpha$, for $p\!=\!0.5$ and two values of $E\lesssim 1\,$ebit each.
 The dash-dotted line marks the optimal 1-ebit caching probability for an asymptotic sequence of full SWAPs; one can beat the $p^2$-threshold and approach this optimum for a moderate range of $\alpha$-values deviating from $\pi$.
 The iSWAP case, however, is more sensitive to transmission loss: in order to refill a fully depleted buffer of maximally mixed qubit pairs, one needs a longer sequence of successful iSWAPs than SWAPs, so that single-sided loss events are more detrimental to iSWAP caching.
 For example, one full SWAP fills a 1-pair buffer upon success, or resets it to the maximally mixed state $\openone \otimes \openone/4$ upon single-sided loss.
 Whereas, two subsequent full iSWAPs are required to fill the maximally mixed buffer and each single-sided failure leads to a reset.
 Consequently, the 1-ebit success rate is even lower than $p^2$, as seen in Fig.~\ref{fig:probability}(a).
-For the 2-pair buffer, SWAPs and iSWAPs can reach the same 1-ebit success probability of about 63\,\%, and greater buffer sizes can be more beneficial; see App.~\ref{Appx:adv} for more details.
+For the 2-pair buffer, SWAPs and iSWAPs can reach the same 1-ebit success probability of about $63\%$, and greater buffer sizes can be more beneficial.
+In this example, the improvement, from $p^2 = 25\%$ to $63\%$, is equivalent to tripling the transmission distance in fiber-based networks, where the success probability decays exponentially with length \cite{Gisin_quantum_2002}.
+Notably, this performance enhancement persists even when additional imperfections, such as memory noise (decoherence), are taken into account; see Appendix~\ref{Appx:adv} for more details \cite{supp}.

-In the presence of transmission losses, the advantage of a (large) entanglement buffer compared to the single-shot storage of a Bell pair \cite{matsukevich_entanglement_2006,humphreys_deterministic_2018} at a success probability of $p^2$ can be significant.
-However, by heralding the successful transmission with the help of additional local quantum resources and classical communication, one can in principle alleviate the impact of losses \cite{LiuXiao.etal2021}.